 Comprehensive Care for Patients and Families

 When families receive a diagnosis of a terminal illness, everyone suffers.
-Although you may not be the ill person, you are viewed as an important family member who will likely play a vital role on the patient’s care team.
-Throughout the duration of the illness, and following the death, you will need support and care from professionals who are familiar with the process.
-Hospice family care is made up of a dedicated team of hospice and palliative care providers who not only focus on the patient, but also their loving families.
+Hospice family care is made up of a dedicated team of hospice and palliative care providers who not only focus on the patient but also their loving families.

 Hospice care differs significantly from standard care provided at hospitals and other medical facilities.
-Through hospice family care services, providers take on a comprehensive approach to ensure that both the patient’s and his or her family’s needs are met.
-This is often achieved with a coordinated care approach, and sometimes with a biopsychosocial care method.
-Depending on the diagnosis, professionals may be introduced to the patient’s care team, such as social workers, CNAs, RNs, chaplains and hospice volunteers.
-As patient’s approach the final season of life, having a supportive hospice and palliative care team is invaluable.
+Through hospice family care services, providers take on a comprehensive approach to ensure that both the patient’s and their family’s needs are met.
+This is often achieved with a coordinated approach, and sometimes with a biopsychosocial care method.
+Depending on the diagnosis, professionals may be introduced to the patient’s care team, such as social workers, CNAs, RNs, chaplains, and hospice volunteers.
+As a patient approaches the final season of life, having a supportive hospice and palliative care team is invaluable.

 The Role of Family Members in Hospice Care

-Family members should never sit on the sidelines when it comes to hospice care.
-In fact, they should play a vital role in the care and wellbeing of their loved one as they are the people that know that person best.
+Family members play a vital role in the care and well-being of their loved ones.
 Family members can often tell if their loved one is in pain or uncomfortable just by the tone of their voice, their facial or body expressions, or by simple verbal cues.
-Hospice care providers can then step in to provide any necessary medical care to diminish the patient’s pain with great precision.
+Hospice care providers can then step in to provide any necessary medical care to minimize the patient’s pain with great precision.

 Professionals that Provide Hospice Family Care

-There are many people involved in the average hospice care team.
-Social workers can help families prepare for possible life changes that may occur following the death of their loved one.
+There are many people involved in a hospice care team.
+Social workers can help families prepare for life changes that may occur following the death of their loved one.
 In addition to providing valuable knowledge and guidance, social workers can deliver community resources that help families repair damaged relationships.
 Hospice can also connect families with spiritual leaders.
-These professionals can facilitate conversations between patients and their families that help prepare for death and future memorial services.
+These professionals can facilitate conversations between patients and their families that help prepare them for death and memorial services.
 Spiritual leaders can also help families cope with any spiritual concerns or questions they may have about the dying process.

 Other important members of the hospice care team include bereavement coordinators, therapists, and other support providers.
 These professionals can help families prepare for and deal with feelings of great loss before and after the death of their loved one.
 In some cases, hospice volunteers will play a part in family care.
 Volunteers are able to offer their time, compassion, companionship, and hospitality to grieving families.
 Hospice family care does not stop after the death occurs.
 Hospice teams often reach out to families with information and resources a year or more following the death.